INDIA IS BUILDING IT'S STARTUP STORY

 Rural Self-Employment Training Institutes

 Free skill training in every district, managed by the lead bank.
-Government-recognized courses that can open doors to entrepreneurship schemes.
+Government-recognized courses that open doors to entrepreneurship schemes

-Fixed schedules, outdated curricula, and batch requirements limit reach.
-Even trained graduates struggle to access finance.
+Fixed schedules, outdated curricula, batch requirements limit reach.
+Even trained graduates struggle to access it

 04